 Note: The combined storage space for all work samples in the Applicant Portal is 250 MB.
-If you submit a video file of 250 MB, that will use all of the available space.

-Panelists will review a combined total of no more than 20 minutes.
+Panelists will spend no more than a total of 20 minutes reviewing work samples.

 UPLOADING FILES

 There can be a slight delay between the upload of your work samples and seeing them in the Applicant Portal.
 This is particularly true for videos.
 For videos, the usual upload time runs five to ten minutes.
 However, close to the deadline, this time may extend to as much as an hour.
 Do not wait until the night of the deadline to begin uploading work samples.
 Videos are placed in a queue to be converted for upload, and the more people uploading, the longer the queue.
 Do not immediately assume that your upload failed; wait and try accessing the material again.